cheriangeorge/System-Commands-course/Week8.md

 |	RAID 1	|	2	|	Mirroring	|	Read is n times faster, n-1 drive failures tolerated	|
 |	RAID 5	|	3	|	Block-level striping with distributed parity	|	1 drive failure tolerated, Read is n times faster, write is n-1 times faster	|
 |	RAID 6	|	4	|	Block-level striping with dual distributed parity	|	2 drive failures tolerated, read is n times faster, write is n-2 times faster	|

+* Explanation
+  - RAID 0 - You are using 2 disks as 1.
+Half of one file is stored on 2 disks.
+Doubles speed of access of a file.
+Write Speed is 2x and Read Speed is 2x for 2 disks.
+  - RAID 1 - Any piece of the file is written to both the disks.
+Reading is 2x but writing is n-1.
+People tend to use RAID 1 for OS alone.
+  - RAID 5 - When you have more than 3 disks.
+Data is written to more than ne disk.
+If one fails nothing is lost.
+  - RAID 6 - Parity over 2 disks.
+If 2 disks fail you still have all your data.
+  - Most of the hardware supprts hot-swap.
+  - Useable capacity is less than the actual capacity
+  - For storage people use RAID 5 or RAID 6.
+* Demo
+  - `df -h` to check system storage